Adi Said: International career

-Like his brother Shahrazen Said, Adi became an undisputed starter in the forward position for the Brunei national team at various levels.
+Like his brother Shah Razen Said, Adi became an undisputed starter in the forward position for the Brunei national team at various levels.

 At the 26th SEA Games, Adi was selected for the Brunei national under-23 football team, where he scored 3 goals in 5 appearances.
 He captained the same side in 2013, although failing to convert in 4 outings.

 Adi played a starring role in helping the Brunei under-21s win the 2012 edition of the Hassanal Bolkiah Trophy, a tournament for the national under-21 teams of the ASEAN Football Federation.
 He scored 5 goals, scoring in every game to become joint top scorer with Indonesia's Andik Vermansyah.
 In the 2014 tournament, he was picked as one of the 5 permitted overage players and once again became the top scorer with 6 goals, despite being eliminated in the group stage.

 Adi was selected for the Brunei squad at the 2012 AFF Suzuki Cup qualification, where he scored his first senior international goal against Timor-Leste.
 He was selected again for the 2014 edition, netting twice.
 He scored the winning goal in Brunei's first ever victory in World Cup qualification, versus Chinese Taipei in the first leg of the 2018 World Cup qualifying first round for AFC.

 Despite his irregular club form, Adi was selected for the 2016 AFF Suzuki Cup qualification matches held in Cambodia in October.
-He scored the first goal against Timor-Leste in Brunei's first group match, which went 2-1 to the Wasps.
-He also began the scoring in the third game against Laos but this time Brunei lost 4-3.
+He scored the first goal against Timor-Leste in Brunei's first group match, which went 2–1 to the Wasps.
+He also began the scoring in the third game against Laos but this time Brunei lost 4–3.

 Adi was back in the starting lineup for the 2016 AFC Solidarity Cup held a fortnight later in neighbouring Sarawak, Malaysia.
-He scored from a direct free-kick in the 4-0 win over Timor-Leste.
+He scored from a direct free-kick in the 4–0 win over Timor-Leste.
 In the semi-final against Macau, he was sacrificed when fielding the replacement goalkeeper after Wardun Yussof was sent off in the 55th minute.
-Brunei lost 4-3 on penalties in the end.
+Brunei lost 4–3 on penalties in the end.